 If you like tacos but hate the carbs or extra points, then you’re going to love our Low Carb Taco Avocado recipe.
 It’s fun to make and delicious to eat.

-This recipe is zero points for me if I use ground chicken breast.
+This recipe will be lower in points if you use ground chicken breast.
 Talk about a winner of a meal.

 Avocado is a great food for losing weight because it keeps you satisfied with healthy fat and also has fiber to make it filling.
 Plus, it’s creamy and delicious.